jhaslowh/UFO_Attack/README.md

 - "scenery add barracks" : add new barracks
 - "npc add soldier" : add new soldier npc to level
 - "npc add sniper" : add new sniper npc to level
+- "npc add stinger" : add new stinger npc to level
 - "npc add cow" : add new cow npc to level
 - "npc add hsoldier" : add new heavy soldier npc to level
 - "npc add tank" : add new tank npc to level